cue-lang/cue/.github/ISSUE_TEMPLATE/bug_report.md

 </pre>

-### Does this issue reproduce with the latest release?
+### Does this issue reproduce with the latest stable release?